exasol/error-catalog/doc/design.md

 We will generate an overview page that lists an overview of all the public projects that incorporate the error handling parsers (and generate json files).
 Then per project there will be a listing of all error messages of that project.
-(One repository/project could be generated from multiple json files.)
+(One repository/project could be generated from multiple JSON files.)

 Covers:
  * `req~projects-entry-point~1`